Taoiseach cites legal reasons for not implementing hotel quarantine for all arrivals

 Labour leader Alan Kelly said mandatory hotel quarantining was necessary for all arriving passengers.
 Home quarantining “is a waste of time”.

-Minister for Health Stephen Donnelly has said people living in shared accommodation should self-isolate in their rooms for 14 days when returning from abroad.
+Earlier, Minister for Health Stephen Donnelly said people living in shared accommodation should self-isolate in their rooms for 14 days when returning from abroad.

 On Tuesday night, Mr Donnelly said on television people returning from travel abroad had to quarantine in their home, not in their room, leading to confusion over the policy.